 Alternatively, you would take the water taxi back to Marahau for the evening and stay here in a B+B and enjoy dinner in one of the local restaurants.
 You would then take the water taxi back to Anchorage the following morning.

 Day 2 – Anchorage to Awaroa Inlet (Approx. 8 hours/23.5km)

 Today is a long but rewarding day in the heart of the park.
 Cross Torrent Bay Inlet before heading inland, emerging to the coast again at Medlands then Bark Bays.
 See the historic Tonga granite quarry – long since abandoned – with Tonga Island out to sea, a great place for a swim!
 Soak up the beauty of Onatahuti Beach with Awaroa Lodge soon reached.
 This elegant eco lodge is a perfect place to relax with its picturesque views of wetlands and native bush.

 Depart Awaroa and make your way across the huge Awaroa Inlet to Pound Gully.
 The track winds through virgin New Zealand forest before emerging to yet another golden sand beach – Waiharakeke Bay.
 Up and over another headland and soon we see the beach of Totaranui stretching out in the distance.
 This is the pick- up point for your water taxi journey back to Marahau to complete your Abel Tasman experience by sea.
-Once back in Marahau we transfer you back to your Nelson accommodation.
+Once back in Marahau we transfer you back to your Nelson accommodation, arriving there around 6pm.